ooc/middleearth/drafts/ORC Purpose and Guidelines.md

 Once the ORC has had what appears to be a decent amount of positive feedback, a draft ORC should be submitted to the community.
 This allows the Author to modify the ORC more to the community's wishes, as well as fix any problems before the ORC is submitted.

-Finally the ORC is submitted to the BDFL for final review via a pull request on GitHub.
+Finally the ORC is submitted to the BDFL for final review via a pull request on github.
 The BDFL may or may not choose any members from the community to discuss the ORC with.
+Note however, that there must be a 5 day minimum period between the Draft creation and submission.
+This is to ensure that there is ample enough time for a majority of the community to see and comment on the Draft.

-If the ORC is approved, it will be placed in the accepted folder of the [middleearth][1] (via the GitHub Fork Queue feature) repository for public consumption and will be a part of the official language specification.
+If the ORC is approved, it will be placed in the accepted folder of the [middleearth][1] repository for public consumption and will be a part of the official language specification.

 If an ORC is rejected, the BDFL, and any consultants must inform the community of their decision, as well as the reasoning behind.
 The ORC will then be marked as rejected, and placed in the rejected folder of the middleearth repository (Along with the reasons for it's rejection at the bottom of the file), as a record of it's existence, and to ensure that multiple ORCs on the same subject or idea are not proposed.